Dementia-Systems-Biology/CEAM/README.md

 If you use the CEAM tool or the cell type-specific CpG sets please reference:
 (DOI coming soon)
 # Quick Start
-For a fast and easy cell type enrichment analysis we provide an app hosted here: (shinyapps.io link here) Or download the Enrichment_Analysis_App.zip folder to run it locally
+For a fast and easy cell type enrichment analysis we provide an app hosted here: (https://um-dementia-systems-biology.shinyapps.io/CEAM/)
+Or download the Enrichment_Analysis_App.zip folder to run it locally

 Steps: